 For additional information, this article from the Center for Democracy & Technology covers more of the technical aspects.

 Things to Consider: What VPNs Don’t Do anchor link

 A VPN protects your internet traffic from surveillance on the public network, but it does not protect your data from the private network you’re using.
 If you are using a corporate VPN, then whoever runs the corporate network will see your traffic.
 If you are using a commercial VPN , whoever runs the service will see your traffic.

 A disreputable VPN service might do this deliberately, to collect personal information or other valuable data.

 You should also take note of the countries in which the VPN provider does business.
 The provider will be subject to the laws of those countries, including laws governing government requests for information.
 Laws vary from country to country, and sometimes those laws allow officials to collect information without notifying you or giving you an opportunity to contest it.
 The VPN provider may also be subject to legal requests for information from countries with whom the countries in which it operates have a legal assistance treaty.

 Most commercial VPNs require you to pay using a credit card, which includes information about you that you may not want to disclose to your VPN provider, as it can easily be linked back to your identity.
-If you would like to keep your credit card number from your commercial VPN provider, use a VPN provider that accepts bitcoin or gift cards, or use temporary or disposable credit card numbers.
+If you would like to keep your credit card number from your commercial VPN provider, use a VPN provider that accepts gift cards, or use temporary or disposable credit card numbers.
 Also, note that the VPN provider may still collect your IP address when you use the service, which can also be used to identify you, even if you use an alternative payment method.
 If you would like to hide your IP address from your VPN provider, you could use Tor when connecting to your VPN, or connect to the VPN only from a public Wi-Fi network.